baibao577/dumbnote-page/user-guide/faq.md

 ### Is there a mobile version?

 Not currently.
-DumbNote is desktop-only, but your notes are in standard markdown format so you can edit them with any mobile markdown editor.
+DumbNote is desktop-only, but you can access and edit your notes on mobile using GitHub sync:

+**Mobile access via GitHub**:

+1. Set up GitHub sync in DumbNote (see **[GitHub Sync](github-sync.md)**)
+2. Install the GitHub mobile app (iOS/Android)
+3. Access your `dumbnote-storage` repository
+4. View and edit notes directly in the app

+**Benefits**:

+- Full access to all your notes
+- Edit markdown files on the go
+- Changes sync back to DumbNote
+- Version history available
+- Works offline with sync later

+**Tips for mobile editing**:

+1. Sync before leaving your desktop
+2. Pull changes on mobile before editing
+3. Commit and push after mobile edits
+4. Sync again when back at desktop

 ## Customization